Six (musical): Historical accuracy

 Six is based on real historical events and figures, but it does take artistic liberties in its portrayal of these characters.
-The musical incorporates some elements of historical fact, such as the marriages, divorces, and executions of the six queens.
+The musical incorporates some elements of historical fact, such as the marriages, divorces (which were legally, annulments), and executions of two of the six queens.

 The show is based on historical figures with varying degrees of accuracy.
 Generally, the show is quite sympathetic towards its characters: for instance, it portrays Katherine Howard as a survivor of rape, which is debated amongst historians.
 Researchers and writers such as Suzannah Lipscomb and Gareth Russell have identified themselves as fans of the show.

 Audio production

 Rather than the more typical head-worn microphones used in most musicals, the Queens use hand-held radio microphones.
 Their costumes have a loop to hold these when not in use.
 Marlow and Moss said that they chose to use handheld microphones "to present a unique experience, something that referenced Beyoncé at Roseland".
 The Queens also wear in-ear monitors.